abirmingham/gradle-jasquire-plugin/README.md

 ```

 ## Profit
 All files in jsSpecsDir will be collected and run automatically as part of the build's test task.
 Additionally, the 'jasquireMain' and 'jasquireTest' tasks may be run independently.
-Finally, the htmlRunner can be opened in a browser for debugging purposes, and changes to specs/source will be live.
+Finally, the htmlRunner can be opened in a browser for debugging purposes, and changes to specs/source will be reflected automatically.